pulipulichen/zentyal-dlll/guide/2-dlll-cias-router-installation_4.1.md

 	* Network is work:
 	* ![enter image description here](https://lh3.googleusercontent.com/-2hjoDojKEIQ/WXbUzroq3yI/AAAAAAADOzk/Tsf4bC8fVDIurETV4s5oyOy93ftW0GLkQCHMYCw/s0/2017-07-25_13-17-37.png)
 * If network is unreachable.
 Your DNS configuration is wrong.
-	* Ping: 8.8.8.8: If network is unreachable.
-Your Gateway configuration is wrong.
+	* Ping: blog.pulipuli.info: If network is unreachable.
+Your Gateway or DNS configuration is wrong.
 	* Try to remove and add new gateway configuration.
 Sometimes work but reason is unknown.

 ----------